CuriousJames/DIYAC/README.md

 ## Warning ##

-This is very much a work in progress - we are still developing this as a personal hobby
+This is a work in progress as a personal hobby, however it has been running without any problems for the project owners use 24/7 for over a year.

+That said of course, use at your own risk.

 ## Purpose ##